|Research Methods in Social Sciences Ι||C||3|

-The primary aim of the course is to introduce postgraduate students to the fundamentals of designing and doing social science research.
+The primary aim of the module is to introduce postgraduate students to the fundamentals of designing and doing social science research.
 It aspires to equip them with the knowledge and analytical tools necessary to critically consider and inquire into social phenomena, with a view to developing a capacity to understand the many different ways of thinking about trends, events and occurrences within their particular field of study.
-In addition to discussing several methods and approaches coupled with aspects of the philosophy of social sciences, the course seeks to act as a practical, instruction guide to academic research and writing: use of bibliographical and internet materials, study of literature, construction of the framework for analysis, data compilation, testing of hypotheses, articulation of argumentation, scrutiny of findings, and proposal for further research.
+In addition to discussing several methods and approaches coupled with aspects of the philosophy of social sciences, the course seeks to act as a practical, instruction guide to academic research and writing: use of bibliographical and internet materials, study of the literature, construction of the framework for analysis, data collection, testing of hypotheses, formulation of arguments, investigation of findings, and proposal for further research.

 Conflict and Security in the Mediterranean

-This course explores the evolution of a series of ‘traditional’ as well as of ‘new’ security risks and challenges in the Mediterranean region.
-Apart from examining the two traditional and longstanding conflicts in the Eastern Mediterranean, namely the Arab-Israeli confrontation and the Greek-Turkish dispute, emphasis in the course rests in the role certain systemic and institutional agents play in the Mediterranean subsystem.
-To this end, the seminar discusses the post-Cold War (especially the post-9/11) global and regional security environment; the evolution of the US strategy in the Middle East; the evolution of NATO’s Mediterranean Dialogue; the evolution of the EU’s Common Foreign and Security Policy (CFSP) as well as of the Common Security and Defense Policy (CSDP); the role of NATO and EU in the management of the Greek-Turkish conflict; and the role of energy issues in creating conditions of stability in the turbulent Mediterranean region.
+This module explores the evolution of a series of ‘traditional’ as well as of ‘new’ security risks and challenges in the Mediterranean region.
+Apart from examining certain traditional and longstanding conflicts in the Eastern Mediterranean, e.g. the Greek-Turkish dispute, emphasis in the module rests in the role certain systematic and institutional agents play in the Mediterranean subsystem.
+To this end, the module discusses the post-Cold War (especially the post-9/11) global and regional security environment; the evolution of the US strategy in the Middle East; the evolution of NATO’s Mediterranean Dialogue; the evolution of the EU’s Common Foreign and Security Policy (CFSP) as well as of the Common Security and Defense Policy (CSDP); the role of NATO and the EU in the management of the Greek-Turkish conflict; and the role of energy issues as well as of forced/illegal immigration in creating conditions of stability and/or instability in the turbulent Mediterranean region.

 Civilizations and Cultures in the Mediterranean

 Defined from Fernand Braudel as a “space-movement” among three cultural areas, Catholic Christianity, the Orthodox world and the Muslim “umma”, the Mediterranean experienced, through different forms, colonialism, the Empire, decolonization and the wars of independence.
-Through the prism of Cultural Studies, and in particular, postcolonial criticism, this course explores the cultural history of mare nostrum: the complex crossing of cultures, the transformations of identities under the influence of globalization and migration movements, as well as the inscription of the social and the political on the cultural products (Letters and Arts).
+Through the prism of Cultural Studies, and in particular, postcolonial criticism, this module will explore the cultural history of mare nostrum: the complex crossing of cultures, the transformations of identities under the influence of globalization and migratory movements as well as the indication of the social and the political element on cultural products (Literature and Art).

 Comparative politics and government in the Mediterranean